BLiu1/avoider/README.md

 # Avoider

-This is a little webgame I made where you try to avoid the obstacles coming down from the top.
+This is a little webgame I made where you try to avoid the obstacles coming down from the top by moving a character with the arrow keys.

 ### Game Instructions